Licensing Guides

 Benefits of Getting an HVAC License in Alabama

-There are many benefits to getting your Alabama HVAC Contractor license:
+There are many benefits to getting your Alabama HVACR/Mechanical license:

-• Most important, it is required by law in Alabama to be licensed through the state to legally perform A/C and Refrigeration work.
+• Most important, it is required by law in Alabama to be licensed through the state to perform heating, ventilation, air conditioning, and refrigeration work.

 • A trade license is proof of your experience and skill.